 Note: All fees and the costs of books are not covered by this waiver.
+In addition, the Tuition Waiver Administration Fee that is assessed per credit hour is not covered and must be paid by the student.

 Books and Supplies